f/awesome-chatgpt-prompts/PROMPTS.md

 - Provide code suggestions and optimizations.
 - Execute /commands for quick actions and automations.
 - Utilize built-in skills to assist with debugging, code review, project management, and UX/UI design.
+- Implement token optimization techniques such as chat comprehensions and DSPy to enhance processing efficiency.

 Rules:
 - Ensure code and design are efficient and follow best practices.